Andres-G-Gomez/andres-g-gomez.github.io/_projects/8_project.md

 ### Training and Validation Accuracy

+The experimental results demonstrate the efficacy of different data augmentation techniques and model architectures in classifying COVID-19 Chest X-Ray images.
+With no augmentation, DenseNet achieved a training accuracy of 95% and a validation accuracy of 90%.
+Left-right flipping augmentation further improved performance across all models, with VGG16 achieving a validation accuracy of 94% and ResNet18 achieving 86%.

 **Left-right Flip Augmentation:**

 | Model       | Training Accuracy (w/ Aug) | Training Accuracy (w/o Aug) | Validation Accuracy (w/ Aug) | Validation Accuracy (w/o Aug) |